Chamomile tea is a popular beverage that is used by many for its soothing and calming effects. Chamomile supplements take it to a new level.

 - Improves Skin Health

 Chamomile oil mixed with lotion as a base can help those dealing with breakouts, dry, or irritated skin.
-The herb can promote smooth, healthy, and younger looking skin as it also relieves painful irritation and redness.
+The herb can promote smooth, healthy, and younger looking skin (just like coconut oil) and it also relieves painful irritation and redness.
 That is because of the anti-inflammatory and antibacterial factors in the herb.

 The flavonoids and essential oils in chamomile go below the surface of the skin to help preserve a youthful glow and provide immune defense.
 Chamomile has been used in traditional medicine to treat all types of skin conditions such as eczema, gout, bruises, burns and canker sores .